Welcome to the Port Townsend Sangha

 Posted in Uncategorized | Comments Off on Welcome to the Port Townsend Sangha

-Wednesday October 1st Meditation on Zoom
+Wednesday, November 26th Meditation on Zoom

 Here is the link to this online gathering

-Posted in Uncategorized | Comments Off on Wednesday October 1st Meditation on Zoom
+Posted in Uncategorized | Comments Off on Wednesday, November 26th Meditation on Zoom

-on Zoom for Meditation and a Discussion with
+Wednesday November 19th Zoom Meditation and Discussion

 Here is the link to this online gathering

-Posted in Uncategorized | Comments Off on Wednesday October 15th Zoom Meditation and Discussion
+Posted in Uncategorized | Comments Off on Wednesday November 19th Zoom Meditation and Discussion

 Monday Meditation at the Port Townsend Friends